 You don’t have to be a CEO to engage in insider trading.
-The Securities and Exchange Commission (SEC) – the federal agency that investigates financial crimes such as illegal insider trading – has a specific definition of “insider.”
-An insider is any corporate officer, director or anyone with 10% or more of ownership in a company.
+The Securities and Exchange Commission (SEC) – the federal agency investigating financial crimes such as illegal insider trading – has a specific definition of “insider.”
+An insider is any corporate officer, director or anyone with 10% or more ownership of a company.

 What can make insider trading illegal?

-There are two ways you can make an insider trade that violates United States securities law.
+You can make an insider trade that violates United States securities law in two ways.
 The first way is to fail to satisfy the reporting requirements.

 The SEC requires all insiders who trade their own company’s stock to file a report of the trade.
 That way, they can track the trades and ensure that nothing illegal has occurred.
 Failure to report your trades could trigger an investigation and land you in hot water with the SEC.

 The second way your insider trade can be illegal is if you make the trade based on nonpublic, inside information.
-In other words, if you decide to sell your company’s stock based on information that anyone in the public could access, you’re fine.
-But if you sell based on information you received from a private company meeting or memo, your sale may be illegal.
+In other words, you're fine if you decide to sell your company’s stock based on information that anyone in the public could access.
+But your sale may be illegal if you sell based on information you received from a private company meeting or memo.